swa-mi/3d-ls-superimposer/README.md

 References:
 1. On the orthogonal transformation used for structural comparisons.
 Kearsley, S. K., Acta Crystallographica Section A , Volume 45 (2) – Feb 1, 1989. doi:10.1107/s0108767388010128

-Swastik Mishra, Parichit Sharma, Neelesh Soni
+Credits: Swastik Mishra, Parichit Sharma, Neelesh Soni

+PS: Ignore the terms 'clique' or 'star' used anywhere in here